TerriaJS/terriajs/doc/deploying/controlling-with-url-parameters.md

 Full `ShareData` docs are [available here](../customizing/initialization-files.md#sharedata)

-The `start=` parameter essentially embeds an entire catalog file in the URL.
+The `start=` parameter essentially embeds an entire init/catalog file in the URL.
 The format is:

 ```
 {